-The objective of this Circular is to achieve consistency in the application of AASB 124 by NSW public sector entities.
+The objective of this Circular is to achieve consistency in the application of AASB 124.
 It explains the related party concept, how materiality applies to related party transactions and provides guidance on determining whether and how a related party transaction should be disclosed in the financial statements.